Reference Counted Class Objects

 counted objects because they are expected to be deallocated in a

-deterministic manner (same as e.g. struct
+deterministic manner (same as e.g. struct objects on the stack).

 Creating references